 - A large cash down payment (20% and higher), and

-- At least the listing price or higher (you can renegotiate the price later based on the appraisal or inspections results);
+- The listing price or higher (you can renegotiate the price later based on the appraisal or inspections results);

 - Few contingencies (conditions that must be satisfied in order for the sale to go through).
 Typical contingencies include financing, appraisal, inspections and the sale of another home.
 Put yourself ahead of the crowd by limiting as many conditions as possible before presenting your offer, however, do not forego important things;